eirikt/Audit.js/README.md

     ```
     npm install
     ```
- 1. Retrieve all client-side dependencies using Bower
+ 1. Retrieve all client-side dependencies using Bower (via a Grunt task)

     ```
     grunt install:client